2020 Funded RME for Producers Underserved by Crop Insurance Projects

 Award Amount: $99,139

-Anticipate the project reaching 35 participants in the two courses, establish advisory teams for 10 farms, provide coaching, consulting and referrals to 25 producers, and deliver targeted information to an additional 30 farm business consulting applicants.
+The project reached 60 participants in the two courses, maintained ongoing advisory teams for 8 farms, provided coaching, consulting and referrals to 26 producers, and delivered targeted information to an additional 38 farm business consulting applicants.

 9. Risk Management Education for Massachusetts Producers Underserved by Federal Crop Insurance and USDA Disaster Programs